 Nathaniel J. Smith - Academic homepage

-I'm currently a Computational Fellow at BIDS, the UC Berkeley Institute for Data
+I was a Computational Fellow at BIDS, the UC Berkeley Institute for Data

 Science, where I divide my time between computationally-informed research on